Search This Blog

 https://sqlpal.blogspot.com/2019/06/powershell-script-to-find-new-servers.html

-I will be using the CSV file (new_servers.csv) generated by the powershell script mentioned in the above post.
+I will be using the CSV file (new_servers.csv) generated by the PowerShell script mentioned in the above post.
 You can also create your own text/CSV file with list of servers in it, with Name as the name of the first column, it could be the only column in it.

-In below powershell script all I am doing is to check if the remote servers have sql server instance winodws services setup and their current status.
+In below PowerShell script all I am doing is to check if the remote servers have sql server instance Winodws services setup and their current status.
 I am not checking yet whether I have access to them or what version of sql servers these instances are running.
 That will be in the next post in this series!

 Additionally, in this post I am also inserting the collected information into a sql staging table.